Can frugal living save you money? Absolutely it can.

 People have different reasons for living frugally but there are many common benefits of doing so.

-Control – you get to control your money.
-You are not forever handing over a significant portion of what you earn to debt companies.
+You get to control your money.
+No longer will you be forever handing over a significant portion of what you earn to debt companies.
 You get to choose how little or how much you spend and you may even decide to leave work early to reduce your hours.

 Its the freedom from being chained to the highest paying job you can get, from being constantly on call to your boss.
 It means being able to cover those emergencies that happen (because they always do, don’t they?)